HARBOUR TOWNE CONDOMINIUM ASSOCIATION

 9) Trash/Storage: By-laws, Article VI, Section 6

-- Residents’ trash/recycle receptacles shall not be left at the curb longer than 24 hours before and/or after pick-up day (refer to Utility Information).
+- Residents’ trash/recycle receptacles shall not be left at the curb longer than 24 hours before and/or after pick-up day (refer to City of Muskegon Handbook).
 Small, loose trash must be bagged.
 Trash cans must be stored in the garage except as stated above.

 - No combustible materials, which may cause a fire hazard, are permitted .No motorcycle or any other type of gasoline engine is to be kept indoors or on patios, decks or balconies.
 (The only acceptable area is the limited common element garage.)

 - Yard Waste- Our weekly garbage service picks up yard waste.
-Please place yard waste (in yard waste bags) on the curb on garbage pick-up days (refer to Utility Information).
+Please place yard waste (in yard waste bags) on the curb on garbage pick-up days (refer to City of Muskegon Handbook).